-Root and shoot length were measured at 10 days old seedlings and expressed in centimeters (cm)
+Root and shoot length were measured at 10 d old seedlings and expressed in centimeters (cm)

 2.3.9.
-Leaf Area (cm2)
+Leaf Area (cm)

-Leaf samples collected from each replication were cleaned well-and inserted into_a leaf area meter (LICOR, Model LI 3000) and leaf area measured was expressed as cm2 per plant.
+Leaf samples collected from each replication were cleaned and inserted into a leaf area meter (LICOR, Model LI 3000) and leaf area measured was expressed as cm per plant.